The account of Nepali meter is wealthy and

 of the nine rasa.

-• Classical Sanskrit meters flowed from and
+• Classical ancient Indian language meters flowed from and

 C. Classical Meters and Social Context